A Velocity-based Moving Mesh Virtual Element Method: A Contact Algorithm

 \subsection{Collision detection}

 For detecting mesh contact we use an adaptation of the classical \emph{node-to-segment collision detection algorithm} \cite{hallquist1985sliding,wriggers2006computational,VEMcontact}.
-We only consider boundary mesh and obstacle edges and nodes.
+We only consider boundary mesh and obstacle edges and nodes, thus ensuring that the additional computational cost is $O(N_B^2)$, where $N_B$ is the number of boundary nodes.
 We consider triplets of points $\left(\mathbf{x}_1^t,\mathbf{x}_2^t,\mathbf{x}_3^t\right)$ where $\mathbf{x}_1^t$ and $\mathbf{x}_2^t$ form a time-dependent edge $e^t$ and $\mathbf{x}_3^t$ is boundary node disconnected from $e^t$.
 This triplet is referred to as a node-to-edge pair.

 Given a set of linear velocities $\left( \dot{\mathbf{x}}_1, \dot{\mathbf{x}}_2, \dot{\mathbf{x}}_3 \right)$, by defining the vectors